ES-Collection/build-node-venv/README.md

 ## Usage

-First, install the package using npm:
+Install the package using npm:

     npm install build-node-venv --save-dev

-Then you can use it as a CLI to rebuild your module:
+Now you can use it as a CLI to rebuild your module:

     buildenv

-You can also add it to you package.json like so:

-    "scripts": {
-      "buildenv": "buildenv"
-    }

 ## No Node